nekoaimo/neko-ohif-xnat/README.md

 ![OHIF-XNAT-logo](assets/Logo.png)

-This beta plugin integrates the OHIF viewer into XNAT.
-It differs from the publicly released OHIF Viewer plugin in that it has functionality to create ROIs and save/load these to/from XNAT.
+This plugin integrates the OHIF viewer into XNAT, 2.0 comes with a suite of annotation tools, and allows users to import/export ROI Contours and Segmentations to ROICollection Assessors on XNAT.
 Up to date viewer jars are available in the dist directory.

 **PLEASE DO NOT ATTEMPT TO USE IN PRODUCTION AT THIS STAGE.**

 **2.0 RC-5**

 UX:

 - The default ROICollection name on export is equal to the segment/contour name if there is only one, and blank otherwise, so some human readable label is enforced to some degree.